iSmart Shankar Box Office Collections (Day 6): This Mass Entertainer Is Reaching New Heights!

 Reaching New Heights?

 iSmart Shankar did a solid business in the first weekend and emerged as a break-even.
-Now, if the reports that are doing the rounds are to be believed, iSmart Shankar is expected to have made a gross collection of in between Rs 55-60 crore from the 6 days of run.
+Now, according to the latest reports, iSmart Shankar has collected a gross of above Rs 56 crore from the first 6 days of run in theatres.